Thomas-S-J/Thomas-S-J/README.md

 - 🤔 I’m looking for help with stuff
 - 💬 Ask me about nothing
 - 📫 How to reach me: Email
-- ⚡ Fun fact: I'm new to this.
-Thats why this profile is so silly
+- ⚡ Fun fact: I'm a pokemon fan
 - :smiley: Have fun.